josephmoresena/Rxmxnx.JNetInterface/docs/data-types-mapping.md

 ## Object Metadata

-Each mapped type can hold cacheable instance metadata in `JNetInterface`, which is useful to avoid unnecessary JNI calls when querying certain immutable properties after converting local objects to global or view representations.
+Each mapped type can hold cacheable instance metadata in `Rxmxnx.JNetInterface`, which is useful to avoid unnecessary JNI calls when querying certain immutable properties after converting local objects to global or view representations.
 This metadata must be an instance of the `ObjectMetadata` type.

 This is enabled by implementing the `ILocalObject` interface and its protected methods `CreateMetadata()` and `ProcessMetadata(ObjectMetadata)`.
 The implementation of these methods must follow a chain pattern—for example, when